Covid-19’s impact on the economy has been like no other in recent times

 The new National Jobs Council will create jobs and training opportunities on an unprecedented scale; with the package aiming to support close to 100,000 jobseekers over the next 12 months, by creating new vacancies, traineeships, and skills training places.

-In fact, many fellow countrymen have been in your shoes once, and many of them have bounced back — like this Singaporean worker who suffered retrenchment twice, and still managed to return stronger.
+In fact, many fellow countrymen have been in your shoes once, and many of them have bounced back.

 Traditional jobs are morphing into something different or disappearing altogether.

-According to a recent study, almost 30 percent of all work activities could be automated by 2030, your job may be replaced by automation.
+According to a recent study, almost 30% of all work activities could be automated by 2030, your job may be replaced by automation.

 So why is upskilling suddenly becoming so important?

 The digital economy, along with advances in technology, has drastically changed how goods and services are bought and sold.

 Jobs that once existed may not be around anymore, and new jobs are being created almost on a daily basis.

 This begs the big question, especially if you have been unemployed for a while, are your skills still relevant?

 Our nation’s Minister for Trade and Industry Chan Chun Sing said in a national broadcast: